typetron/typetron.org/tutorials/twitter-clone/follow.md

 }
 ```

+Making a request to _/followings/joe_ should return one user we follow.

 #### Showing tweets from followed users

 Now that we have the followers feature added, we can modify the endpoint that returns the latest tweets, to return the
 latest tweets from the users I am following.
 Let's also add pagination: